kubernetes/enhancements/keps/sig-windows/3746-windows-root-fs-volume-size/README.md

 nitty-gritty.
 -->

-Allow `resources.limits.storage` to be specified on Containers in pod specs (only if Pod OS is set ot Windows??) and pass the value to container runtime `CreateContainer` calls by setting the existing `WindowsContainerResources.rootfs-size-in-bytes` field in the CRI-API.
+Allow `resources.limits.rootfs-storage` to be specified on Containers in pod specs **for Windows containers only** and pass the value to container runtime `CreateContainer` calls by setting the existing `WindowsContainerResources.rootfs-size-in-bytes` field in the CRI-API.

 Ex: